joerg-pfruender/joerg-pfruender.github.io/_posts/2023-04-08-softwarepackages.md

 :--------------------------------------
     choco upgrade all -y
 ```
-Copy this script into a text file and save if as `update.bat on your desktop.
+Copy this script into a text file and save if as `update.bat` on your desktop.
 Then for updates, you just need to double-click on the icon.

-## more packages
+# more packages
 There are three more programs, that I recommend:

 * Draw.io   (vector graphics)   [https://www.drawio.com/](https://www.drawio.com/)
 * Bitwarden (password manager)  [https://bitwarden.com/](https://bitwarden.com/)
 * Bacula    (backup)            [https://www.bacula.org/](https://www.bacula.org/)

+Although Bitwarden and Bacula are legally open source software, there's a company that dominates the development process.
+Still in their domain, they are probably the one most mature free software solutions that you can find.

+Chocolatey:
 ```
 choco install drawio bitwarden bacula
 ```

-homebrew:
+Homebrew:

 ```
 brew install --cask drawio